kurtroyhaye/Azure-Sentinel-SIEM-Project/README.md

 <h1>Azure Sentinel (SIEM) </h1>

 <h2>Description</h2>
 In this project I setup Azure Sentinel (SIEM) and connect it to a live virtual machine named honey pot.
 Here we will observe live attacks (RDP Brute Force) from all around the world.
-We will use a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map!
+We will use also a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map!
 <br />